Eucalyptus oil: Safety and toxicity

 If consumed internally at low dosage as a flavouring component or in pharmaceutical products at the recommended rate, cineole-based 'oil of eucalyptus' is safe for adults.
 However, systemic toxicity can result from ingestion or topical application at higher than recommended doses.
 In Australia, eucalyptus oil is one of the many essential oils that have been increasingly causing cases of poisoning, mostly of children.
-In the period 2014-2018 there were 2049 reported cases in New South Wales, accounting for 46.4% of essential oil poisoning incidents.
+There were 2,049 reported cases in New South Wales between 2014 and 2018, accounting for 46.4% of essential oil poisoning incidents.

 The probable lethal dose of pure eucalyptus oil for an adult is in the range of 0.05 mL to 0.5 mL/per kg of body weight.
 Because of their high body-surface-area-to-mass ratio, children are more vulnerable to poisons absorbed transdermally.
 Severe poisoning has occurred in children after ingestion of 4 mL to 5 mL of eucalyptus oil.

 Eucalyptus oil has also been shown to be dangerous to domestic cats, causing an unstable gait, excessive drooling, and other symptoms of ill health.

+The known primary toxin in eucalyptus oil is eucalyptol.